www-mari/www-mari.github.io/README.md

 ## Participants
 I have not yet begun experiments.
 At this moment, my plan is for my participant study group to be made up of a wide range of ages, but mostly college students and/or teenagers.
 I will have around 30 participants, but hopefully more, and each participant will only do the experiment once (either with the visible timer, or with the hidden timer).

+## Questions for Feedback
+I'm wondering if it would be possible to provide incentive for participants (from class) to play the game longer.
+Usually people with video game addiction play the game for a reason, such as a prize or a highscore.
+I am considering implementing a highscores list as a part of my game display.
+My question is: is it at all possible to offer 1 point extra credit to the best high score in the class participants?
+It's okay if not, I just thought I would ask.
+Thanks!!